-For more than 25 years, The Documentary Center at the George Washington University has been committed to teaching documentary film production, to creating non-fiction films, and to encouraging the production of documentary films among emerging and established filmmakers.
+For almost 30 years, The Documentary Center at the George Washington University has been committed to teaching documentary film production, to creating non-fiction films, and to encouraging the production of documentary films among emerging and established filmmakers.
 Inaugurated in 1990, The Documentary Center has been ranked as one of the top ten documentary filmmaking schools in the country and we are one of the few educational centers in the nation that focuses exclusively on non-fiction film.
 The Documentary Center is a chartered center housed within the Center for Innovative Media at GW.

 PARTNER with GW departments, local arts organizations, nonprofits and other entities to host and sponsor events, seminars and screenings that foster a dialogue about the present and future of documentary film.

 There are no other intensive graduate documentary filmmaking programs in the nation like the one here at the George Washington University.
 The Institute for Documentary Filmmaking is held annually between January and June and leads to a Certificate in Documentary Filmmaking.
-For the past 25 plus years, we have been the only institution that offers this accelerated training and education in nonfiction production.
+For close to 30 years, we have been the only institution that offers this accelerated training and education in nonfiction production.
 Maintaining a standard of excellence found across all of the programs offered by the School of Media and Public Affairs at GW, the Institute for Documentary Filmmaking has been ranked one of the top ten documentary programs in the nation.

 Parables of War explores the intersection of art with the artist and the ways in which art can help bind the wounds of war -- both for the soldiers themselves and for those they left behind.